 All entries must have a caption, which may be either the original published caption, or a freshly produced caption that clearly explains what the picture shows.
-The caption entered on the web entry form should not include the name of the photographer or publication.
+Your caption should include the date the photograph was made and must include the photographer (name/outlet) in the caption field.

 The date the image was shot must be included in the caption field.

-A maximum of nine (9) entries may be made each month in any combination of the six categories.
+A maximum of nine (9) entries may be made each month in any combination of the five categories.

 For multiple picture entries: A series of related pictures published in more than one month may be entered as a single entry for the month concluding the series.